 A company is placed into official liquidation by order of the Grand Court.
-The consent of stakeholders is not required, but their views on whether a winding up order should be made and who should be appointed may and usually will be taken into account in the exercise of the court's discretion.
+The consent of stakeholders is not required, but their views on whether a winding-up order should be made and who should be appointed may, and usually will, be taken into account in the exercise of the court's discretion.

-Supervision and Control

-Official liquidators must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident qualified insolvency practitioner.
+Supervision and control - official liquidators must be qualified insolvency practitioners resident in the Cayman Islands or foreign practitioners appointed jointly with a resident qualified insolvency practitioner.
 They displace the company's directors and control the company's affairs, subject to the Grand Court's supervision.
-Certain of their powers are exercisable without the sanction of the court, whereas others cannot be exercised without court sanction.
+Some of their powers can be exercised without the sanction of the court, whereas others require court sanction.
 A liquidation committee is required to be established in every official liquidation, unless the Grand Court orders otherwise.
 The principal functions of a committee are to act as a sounding board for the official liquidators and to review their fees.

-Moratorium

-At any time between the presentation of a winding-up petition and the making of a winding-up order, the company or any creditor or shareholder may apply for an injunction to restrain further proceedings in any action or proceeding pending against the company in a foreign court.
+Moratorium - at any time between the presentation of a winding-up petition and the making of a winding-up order, the company or any creditor or shareholder may apply for an injunction to restrain further proceedings in any action or proceeding pending against the company in a foreign court.
 The application can be made to either:

-- any Cayman Islands court in which proceedings are pending against the company; or - the court.
+- any Cayman Islands court in which proceedings are pending against the company; or - the foreign court.

-On the making of a winding-up order, an automatic stay is imposed prohibiting any suit, action or other proceeding from being proceeded with, or commenced against, the company without the leave of the Grand Court.
-These stays and injunctions do not prohibit secured creditors from enforcing their security.
+On the making of a winding-up order, an automatic stay is imposed prohibiting any suit, action or other proceeding from going ahead or being commenced against the company without the leave of the Grand Court.
+These stays and injunctions do not prohibit secured creditors from enforcing their security, however.